-Colombian businessman close to Venezuela's Maduro arrested - lawyer
+Colombian businessman close to Venezuela's Maduro arrested

 Venezuela’s information ministry did not immediately respond to a request for comment.

-Reporting by Luc Cohen in New York; editing by Diane Craft
+Reporting by Luc Cohen in New York; additional reporting by Brad Heath in Washington; editing by Diane Craft